 The Mississippi River is still a watery highway for shipping products and agricultural operations surround the area.
 But it's not all business as there are plenty of fun things to do that include watching live performances at the Sheldon Theater, a historic stage that features a circular balcony for excellent views; biking on the Cannon Valley Trail; and enjoying one of the many annual festivals that occur during the warm months of the year.

-When to visit Red Wing, MN
+When should you visit Red Wing, MN?

 Minnesota features typical Midwest weather in that it experiences four distinct seasons with what feels like an extra long winter and a very short summer.
 Temperatures start to cool off at the end of September and drop to bone-chilling temps by mid-December.
 The cold sticks around until the end of March and warms up in May.